-For more information about The Foundation at Monroe County Community College, contact the MCCC Office of Institutional Advancement at (734) 384-4206 or visit The Foundation at MCCC website at www.monroeccc.edu/foundation.
+For more information, contact The Foundation at Monroe County Community College, at (734) 384-4214 or visit The Foundation at MCCC website at www.monroeccc.edu/foundation.

 ADMISSIONS

 ADMISSIONS POLICY

 Monroe County Community College believes that liberal admissions requirements are an essential part of its philosophy.
 The college Admissions Policy affords equal opportunity for all qualified individuals for higher education experiences.
 The policy is based on the student's ability to benefit and does not discriminate on the basis of race, color, religion, national origin or ancestry, age, gender, marital status, disability, genetic information, sexual orientation, height, weight or veteran's status.
 Any exception to this policy must be approved by the vice president of student and information services or his/her designee.